 At present our policy is not to provide financial assistance with any protection to individual properties, however the Department for Environment Food and Rural Affairs (DEFRA) are currently funding a pilot grant scheme to encourage flood resilience as part of the Making Space for Water strategy.
 The outcome of this study could influence the decision of householders in the future.

-In Yelford and the surrounding areas it is unlikely that flood defences can be provided for the majority of homes at risk of flooding.
-Individual flood defences and flood resilience measures are therefore recommended.
+It is unlikely that flood defences can be provided for the homes at risk of flooding in Curbridge.
+Individual flood protection and flood resilience measures are recommended.